Abrahamogbedobor/azure-network-file-sharing/README.md

 <img src="" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 The above figures outlines the steps used to create some files and share with permission.
 First, connection was made to DC-1 using the a domain admin account that was created bryanogbe.com\abraham_admin, then a connection into Client-1 using one of those random user that was created.
 Then on DC-1 on C:DRIVE, four folders was then created which includes "read-access", "write-access", "no-access", and "acounting".
 Again, share the following permission and folder created on DC-1 to the 'Domain Users' group 1.
-Read-access FOLDER to domain users permission READ 2.
-Write-access to domain users permission READ/WRITE 3.
-No-access
+Read-access FOLDER to domain users permission GROUP READ 2.
+Write-access FOLDER to domain users permission GROUP READ/WRITE 3.
+No-access FOLDER to domain admins permission GROUP READ/WRITE.
+Then SKIP accounting for the now.
 </p>
 <br />